alicemason/AMPC18/_pages/Workshops.md

 On the 13th February we will host two pre-conference workshops.

-## Workshop A: Panel Discussion on Gender and STEM
+## Workshop A: Professional Development Symposium

+Panel Discussion on Gender and STEM

 Discussant: Prof Amy Criss, Syracuse University (USA)